Donation

 How Is Darzalex Given?

-The first dose of Darzalex is usually given over a period of up to 8 hours.
+The first dose of Darzalex is usually given over a period of up to eight hours.
 Especially with the first dose, the slower the rate of infusion, the less likely it is that a severe administration-related reaction (ARR) will occur.

 If the first dose is well tolerated, subsequent doses may be given more rapidly at your doctor’s discretion.
 Medications can be given before and after each Darzalex infusion to help prevent a reaction.